 A: Boiling helps extract the beneficial compounds present in the leaves, such as antioxidants and bioactive compounds.
 This process creates a flavorful infusion that can be consumed as mango leaf tea.
 Boiling may enhance their potential health benefits.

 A: The frequency of consuming mango leaf tea can vary depending on individual needs and tolerance.
-As a general guideline, you can start by drinking mango leaf tea once a day and observe how your body responds.
+You can start by drinking mango leaf tea once a day and observe how your body responds.
 Based on your comfort level and any recommendations from an Ayurvedic practitioner, you can gradually increase or decrease the frequency as needed.

-A: Mango leaf extract can be prepared by extracting the bioactive compounds from the leaves using solvents like water, alcohol, or a combination of both.
+A: It can be prepared by extracting the bioactive compounds from the leaves using solvents like water, alcohol, or a combination of both.
 The extraction process involves crushing or grinding the leaves, followed by soaking them in the chosen solvent.
 After allowing sufficient time for extraction, the liquid is filtered and concentrated to obtain mango leaf extract.